iacopoerpichini/OptimizationMethods/README.md

 # Optimization Methods

-The aim of this project is to test algorithms for hyperparameters global optimization based on Bayesian global optimization for study the result on a simple Convolution Neural Network LeNet5 inspired.
+The aim of this project is to test algorithms for hyperparameters global optimization based on Bayesian global optimization and Quasi Random for study the result on a simple Convolution Neural Network LeNet5 inspired.

 ## System requirements
 + install pytorch `https://pytorch.org/tutorials/`